-Your boat is equipped with four 12 volt accessory receptacles.
-One receptacle is located in console visor tray, one each in the port and starboard bow pockets and another in the port cabin cabinet (See fig. 4.5.1).
+Your boat is equipped with four (4) 12 volt accessory receptacles.
+One each receptacle is located in the port and starboard bow storage pockets, another is located in the console storage tray and another is located in the upper storage cabinet on the port aft cabin (See fig. 4.6.1).

 These receptacles are made of corrosion resistant marine grade materials and have a moisture proof cap.
-The receptacles are protected by the DECK OUTLET breaker on the DC distribution breaker panel (See fig. 4.8.1) and CABIN OUTLET breaker on the Main DC Breaker Panel (See fig. 4.7.1).
+The receptacles are protected by the 24HR breaker on the DC distribution breaker panel.
+(See fig. 4.8.1).